• Skip to primary navigation

 • Heat 2 tablespoon of oil and fry the boiled jackfruit along with salt and a pinch of turmeric powder.
 Avoid stirring often, otherwise the jackfruit will loose its shape and will become mussy.
 After frying keep them aside.

-• In a heavy bottom pan, add 2 tablespoon of ghee and 2 tablespoon of oil and heat it.
+• In a heavy bottom pan, add 2 tablespoons of ghee and 2 tablespoons of oil and heat it.

 • Next add the remaining whole spices and stir for few minutes.